banshee86vr/lucabertelli.consulting/src/content/blog/vcluster/en.md

 helm install argo-workflows argo/argo-workflows -n argo --create-namespace
 ```

-This command installs Argo Workflows in the default namespace of your Kubernetes cluster.
+This command installs Argo Workflows in the `argo` namespace of your Kubernetes cluster.

 ### 2. Verify the Installation